June-Skeeter/Module6_GEOS270/index.md

 ## Final Projects

+All proposal submissions submitted thus far have been marked and relevant feedback has been provided.

 Projects are due **June 22nd**.
 They will be accepted up to 7 days late **however**, the extra time will be considered when marking.
 Later submissions will be marked more harshly.

 **A note on participation**:  it is up to group members to determine the allocation of the work for the project.
 However, if there are severe discrepancies in participation, I can and will adjust individual marks accordingly.
 If there are serious participation issues, please reach out to me after submitting the project.